LSD: Medical

-A meta analysis concluded that a single dose was shown to be effective at reducing alcohol consumption in people suffering from alcoholism.
-LSD has also been studied in depression, anxiety, and drug dependence, with positive preliminary results.

-Despite these results, LSD currently has no legally approved uses in medicine.
+In Switzerland, a special authorization program allows limited medical use of substances like LSD for patients with serious, treatment-resistant conditions, with patients treated under physician supervision.

 Dosing

 A "five strip" of LSD blotters.

 LSD is an extraordinarily potent substance, and is one of the most potent psychoactive drugs known.
 This means that it produces its pharmacological effects at very small doses, with its dose range measured in micrograms (μg); that is, millionths of a gram.
 Noticeable effects can occur with doses of LSD as low as 20 μg, which is around 1/200th the mass of a grain of sand.
 LSD is approximately 200 times as potent as psilocybin and 5,000 times as potent as mescaline, meaning that it produces effects of similar magnitude at 1/200 and 1/5,000 times the respective doses.

 The usual dose range of LSD for psychedelic effects is 20 to 200 μg.
-The typical intermediate and "good effect" dose for a psychedelic experience is 100 μg (range 75–150 μg, while 20 to 50 μg is a low or "minidose" and 200 μg is a high or ego-dissolution dose.
+The typical intermediate and "good effect" dose for a psychedelic experience is 100 μg (range 75–150 μg, while 20 to 50 μg is a low or "minidose" and 200 μg is a high or ego-dissolution dose.)
 A dose range as wide as 10 to 450 μg has been reported.
 LSD may also be used in microdosing.
 In this context, it may be used at subthreshold or microdoses of less than 10 μg.

+The extremely high potency of LSD played an essential role in its emergence and popularity during the counterculture of the 1960s due to the economic feasibility of its manufacture, in contrast to the case of mescaline, which had been known for many decades previously but remained relatively little-known.

 The doses of LSD present in illicit LSD samples have decreased over time.
 In the mid-1960s, Owsley Stanley, the most important black market LSD manufacturer in the United States, distributed LSD at a standard concentration of 270 μg, while street samples of the 1970s contained 30 to 300 μg.
 By the 1980s, the amount had reduced to between 100 and 125 μg, dropping more in the 1990s to the 20 to 80 μg range, and even further in the 2000s.